microsoft/TypeScript/CONTRIBUTING.md

 ## Contributing bug fixes

 TypeScript is currently accepting contributions in the form of bug fixes.
-A bug must have an issue tracking it in the issue tracker that has been approved (labelled ["help wanted"](https://github.com/Microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or in the "Backlog milestone") by the TypeScript team.
+A bug must have an issue tracking it in the issue tracker that has been approved (labelled ["help wanted"](https://github.com/Microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or in the [Backlog Milestone](https://github.com/microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+milestone%3ABacklog)) by the TypeScript team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

 ## Contributing features